BlaiseMuhirwa/gladius/design.md

         of the parameters and their gradients.
     - Trainer: implements an online update rule, such as SGD or Adam.
 The trainer holds a pointer to the model object and, therefore, the parameters it contains.
-    - Expression: Main data type being manipulated in a Fortis program.
+    - Expression: Main data type being manipulated in a gladius program.
 Each expression represents a subcomputation in the computation graph.
 For instance, a `Parameter` object can be added to the computation graph, resulting in an expression W or b.

     - Operations: These are functions that act on expressions and return other expressions.
-        Crucially, they are not objects.
-Fortis defines many different operations, including addition, multiplication, softmax, tanh, etc.
+        Crucially, they are not objects. gladius defines many different operations, including addition, multiplication, softmax, tanh, etc.
     - Builder classes: These define interfaces for building different networks.
 In our case, we will be only interested in implementing the transformer network, but one should not